MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P5-Main-Menu/content.md

 slug: main-menu
 ---

-Now you are going to setup the essential main menu screen.
-That start menu will then lead the player into the gameplay scene that you will develop in the next chapter.
+Now you are going to setup a main menu screen.
+This start menu will then lead the player into the game play scene that you will develop in the next chapter.

 The scene will be made of two parts: